DerGuru/The-Resonant/New Chapters/Part3/P3-15_New_Equilibrium.md

 Jason woke in the chamber, still lying on cold stone.
 Every muscle ached.
 His head throbbed.
 But he was alive.

 Beside him, Elyra sat up.
-Moved her left hand—the one that had trembled for fifteen years.
+Moved her left hand - the one that had trembled for fifteen years.

 It was steady.